The Book 4th edition

 civilized legal jurisdiction around the world.

-seen collectively, the case for survival after death is
+case for survival after death is absolutely stunning and

 The evidence presented in this work also proves the existence

-with the afterlife and can only be explained satisfactorily
+interconnected with the afterlife and can only be explained

-by survival of the individual soul and personality after
+satisfactorily by survival of the individual soul and personality

 In absolute terms the evidence presented in this work will